kiyoonko/ShortArt/README.md

 ### Installation Guide

-#####Unpacked:
-Using github, clone this repository.
-Go to Settings on your Google Chrome browser and choose Extensions.
-At the top right, click on Developer mode to enable Developer mode.
-Click on Load unpacked extension and choose the directory that contains ShortArt Chrome Extension files.

-#####Packed:
-Install the .crx file and drag it into the extensions page.
+Install the .crx file.
+Go to Settings, choose the extensions tab, and drag the .crx file into the extensions page.

 ### How to use ShortArt